Tina Stowell

 She was a civil servant for ten years, working at the Ministry of Defence in London, the British Embassy in Washington and the 10 Downing Street Press Office from 1991 to 1996 when John Major was Prime Minister.
 She left the Civil Service at the age of 28 and was awarded the MBE in the 1996 Queen’s Birthday Honour’s List.

 Tina Stowell was born and brought up in Beeston, just outside of Nottingham.
 She attended a local comprehensive and moved to London aged 18 to join the civil service as a secretary.
 She talked briefly about her family and route from Beeston to the House of Lords in her maiden speech and how her experiences motivate her own priorities.
 In December 2016 she received an Honorary Doctorate from Nottingham University.
+In recent years she has served on several boards as a non-executive director, including ABTA (the travel trade body) and Impellam plc (the recruitment and managed services business).

-Before she joined the Government as a minister in 2011 she was an occasional blogger.
+Before she joined the Government as a minister in 2011 Tina was an occasional blogger.
 All her posts are still available on this site, as well as some newer posts and some articles she has written for other publications.
-She takes a particular interest in the social divides that were starkly exposed by the Brexit referendum in the UK and the election of Donald Trump in the US and which have remained present in all democratic events since – especially the electoral division between graduates and non-graduates.
+She takes a particular interest in the social divides that were starkly exposed by the Brexit referendum in the UK and the first election of Donald Trump in the US and which have remained present in all democratic events since – especially the electoral division between graduates and non-graduates.
 She wrote a paper for the Social Market Foundation about the topic in 2021 which you can read in full here.
-And she produced an associated podcast series, ‘Tina talks to… Today’s Britons’ – which you can find ‘wherever you get your podcasts’ or here:
+And she produced an associated podcast series, ‘Tina talks to… Today’s Britons’ – which you can find ‘wherever you get your podcasts’ or here.

 You can find all of Tina Stowell’s spoken contributions to debates in the House of Lords on a range of matters here, and information about the offices she has held in the House of Lords and her entry in the Register of Interests is available here.